 In 2017, SkillSource and VCWN launched the first WIOA Pay for Performance (P4P) initiative in Virginia, focused on increasing the numbers of foster care youth and youth offenders enrolled in the Northern Virginia WIOA Youth Program.
 The SkillSource Board had authorized 10% of Northern Virginia WIOA Youth allocations, or \$133,000, to be put towards P4P bonus payments to service providers, to allow for greater flexibility and a focus on longer-term outcomes.
 In 2019, due to guidance from the U.S. Department of Labor (DOL), the program was temporarily halted.
-SkillSource received approval from DOL to renew its P4P efforts in 2020, and is in process of re-launching its P4P initiative for the WIOA Youth Program in FY 2023.
+Although SkillSource attempted to renew its P4P efforts with State assistance, these efforts were unsuccessful.